-- Cavity barriers are to be fitted in line with compartment floors and walls. - Reinstate the exit route leading from the base of the stairs through the lower ground floor corridor to open air.
+- Cavity barriers are to be fitted in line with compartment floors and walls. - Due to the combustible nature of the product, it is recommended that the expanded polystyrene foam insulation at ground-floor level is replaced with insulation that is noncombustible. - Reinstate the exit route leading from the base of the stairs through the lower ground floor corridor to open air.